johanclasson/Wcf.Extensions.OpenIdConnect/README.md

 channel.MyMethod();
 ```

-The `WrappedJwtTokenClient` use the standard `IdentityModel.Client.TokenClient` to request JWT tokens, but wraps them in a SAML assertion.
+The `WrappedJwtClient` use the standard `IdentityModel.Client.TokenClient` to request JWT tokens, but wraps them in a SAML assertion.
 For wrapping JWT tokens manually, use the static `SamlUtils.WrapJwt("...")` helper method.

-For requesting a JWT token over Resource Owner Credential Grant, use the `RequestResourceOwnerPasswordAsync(...)` method of the `WrappedJwtTokenClient`.
+For requesting a JWT token over Resource Owner Credential Grant, use the `RequestResourceOwnerPasswordAsync(...)` method of the `WrappedJwtClient`.

 ## Service Host